tulsi-singh4/Project_NeonVibe/README.md

  ## 🌈 Project    NeonVibe

-NeonVibe is a vibrant Full Stack Web Development Project designed to facilitate property hosts to list their vacation accommodations🏡  manage bookings, and present a visually captivating rental experience through smooth image uploads.
+NeonVibe is a vibrant Full Stack Web Development Project designed to facilitate property hosts to list their vacation accommodations🏡  manage bookings, and present a visually captivating rental experience.
 Whether you have a villa, apartment, or a charming cottage, NeonVibe transforms your space into a memorable stay.
 Guests can experience secure hassle-free authentication and effortlessly explore vibrant listings.
 It ensures a trustworthy rental experience for all.

 🚀**Key Project Features & Technologies**
 - Tech Stack 📱